sellis7/splurtyMcBean/README.md

 ## SplurtyMcBean (aka.
 "Don't let 'em rain on your parade")

-A quotes generator application providing humorous insight, perspective and advice when encountering challenging personalities in daily life.
+A quotes generator application providing humorous and insightful perspective and advice when encountering challenging personalities in daily life.

 Tutorial-based creation but heavily customized with significant structure (HTML) and style (CSS) modifications.
 Self-directed execution to establish "pagination" functionality of data provided, as well.

 Technologies used and explored:
 * Ruby and Rails